Unregulated firm Financial.org closes, investors say accounts frozen

 They said they had received notices in their online accounts, seen by Reuters, telling them they would not be able to access their digital coins until November.

-Financial.org launched in September 2016 with a party in Singapore, according to a video posted online.
+Financial.org launched in September 2016 with a party in Singapore, according to a video posted online here

 A spokeswoman for British Formula One team Williams said a sponsorship deal under which the Financial.org and FOIN logos appeared on its cars had expired at the end of 2018 and had not been renewed.